chrisnoonan98675/site/_drafts/create-a-custom-report-in-xl-test.markdown

 ### Charts

-For charts (bar, line, pie), XL Test is using [Highcharts](http://highcharts.com).
+For charts (bar, line, pie), XL TestView is using [Highcharts](http://highcharts.com).
 Report like the Bar chart and Pie chart use this library to visualize the data.
 For those reports, the Report (server side) script produces a Highcharts data structure.
 This data structure is passed on directly to Highcharts for rendering.
 This allows the report to set the data series, chart type, and even color.
 Please see [creating a custom report](/xl-test/how-to/create-a-custom-report-in-xl-test.html) for an example of how to get started.

 For documentation on configuring charts please refer to the [Highcharts API documentation](http://api.highcharts.com/highcharts).